atmozzis/Custom-Key-Logger/README.md

 * Create Desktop Shortcut to get access to logged files.
 * Open logged files using notepad.
 * Once program is run once, it'll run automatically with windows.
+* Once program is run once, it'll log the installing user as the admin.
+* Settings Window will pop up if it's not running and it's in admin account.
+* To change admin, enter secret word from any account, and when the settings pop up, click "Reset Admin".

 =========About=========